JuanLunaIA/JuanLunaIA/README.md

 ### 🏛️ EXECUTIVE SUMMARY: THE ENGINEERING MANIFESTO

-I am a **Systems Engineer and Applied Cryptographer** operating at the intersection of low-level software hardening, deterministic persistence, and post-quantum security protocols.
+I am a **AI Technician and Applied Cryptographer** operating at the intersection of low-level software hardening, deterministic persistence, and post-quantum security protocols.

 As the AI market matures into the strict regulatory environment of 2026, the industry faces a critical deficit: the inability to mathematically prove what an LLM received and generated.
 I do not build superficial API wrappers.
 I engineer the rigid, zero-trust intermediate infrastructure that enterprise and government systems require to operate securely under hostile conditions and strict compliance audits.